Manuss20/the-weather-app/README.md

 python run.py
 Then, open your web browser and navigate to http://localhost:5000.

+The temperature is now displayed in Celsius degrees.

 # Files

 - app/views.py: Contains the Flask routes and the main logic of the application.